Amanda Cromwell: Early life

 Cromwell was born in Washington, D.C., on June 15, 1970.
+As a freshman in 1988, she was named Soccer America's Freshman of the Year and the Cavalier's Rookie of the Year.
 She graduated in 1988 from Annandale High School in Annandale, Virginia, where she won a state championship and four district titles.
+During her tenure with the Virginia Cavaliers, Cromwell helped lead the team as captain to the Final Four in 1991.
 In 1992, she graduated from the University of Virginia with a bachelor's degree in biology.
-During her tenure with the Virginia Cavaliers, Cromwell helped lead the team as captain to the Final Four in 1991.
-That season she finished as a finalist for the Hermann Trophy and Women's Collegiate Soccer Player of the Year.
+That season, she finished as a finalist for the Hermann Trophy and Women's Collegiate Soccer Player of the Year.

 She was a four-time All-Atlantic Coast Conference (ACC) selection, and three-time All-South Region team selection.
 Cromwell was also a two-time NSCAA All-American and a Soccer America MVP, and was voted the team's MVP in 1989.
-As a freshman in 1988, she was named Soccer America's Freshman of the Year and the Cavalier's Rookie of the Year.
 Cromwell was named to the ACC 50th Anniversary Team.

 Professional career

+In 1994, she played for the Hammarby Soccer Club in Sweden, making eight appearances under player-coach Pia Sundhage.
 Upon graduation from Virginia, Cromwell joined the United States women's national soccer team.
 While on the team, Cromwell earned a bronze medal during the 1995 FIFA Women's World Cup in Sweden, and a gold medal during the 1996 Summer Olympics.
 During her time on the national team, she earned 55 caps.

 Between her tenure on the national team, and after she left in 1998, Cromwell played professionally in the United States and abroad.
 Between 1997 and 2003, she played for the Maryland Pride, Tampa Bay Xtreme, Charlotte Eagles, Washington Freedom, Atlanta Beat and San Jose CyberRays.
-In 1994, she played for the Hammarby Soccer Club in Sweden, making eight appearances under player-coach Pia Sundhage.

 In 2010, Cromwell was inducted into the Virginia-DC Soccer Hall of Fame.